-Dish asks the FCC to pause its review of SoftBank's acquisition of SprintAlex Wagner - Deputy Managing Editor, News Desk
+Dish asks the FCC to pause its review of SoftBank's acquisition of SprintAlex Wagner - Editorial Director of News and Content

 The whole Dish-Clearwire-Sprint-SoftBank situation got a tad more complicated today, as Dish has asked that the Federal Communications Commission pause its review of SoftBank's acquisition of Sprint.
 Sprint last month made a bid to acquire the remaining shares of Clearwire that it didn't already own, but then Dish made its own, higher bid for Clearwire.
 Dish argues that its bid "increases the uncertainty" over Sprint's odds of success and that since Sprint's acquisition of Clearwire is contingent on the SoftBank-Sprint deal getting approved, Sprint could be given an unfair advantage in the battle for Clearwire if its merger with SoftBank is approved beforehand.